FOREX-Dollar firm ahead of PCE numbers, briefly pokes head above 145 yen

 Another 25 basis point interest rate hike by the Fed in July is all but priced in by markets, but Fed policy makers' projections, released earlier this month, are for a further rate hike on top of that before the end of the year.

-Harvey said that while Thursday data showed a revision in U.S. first quarter GDP, because that data is backward looking the question for markets is how are consumers coping now, something the PCE data will shed light on.
+Harvey said that while Thursday data showed a revision in U.S. first-quarter GDP, that data is backward-looking so the question for markets is how consumers are coping now, something on which the PCE data will shed light.

 The dollar's gains also helped it to as high as 145.07 yen in Asia trade Friday, its highest in seven months, and into territory at which Japanese authorities intervened to prop up their currency last autumn.